Writing Between the Lines

 ‘Vicenza…I’ll ring you back.’

 Mack Hannah drags himself out of bed, steps across to the bay window, looks out on the world.
 All of Sydney seems to have woken up now.
-He can hear a garbage truck shunting along the street and someone’s car radio.
+He can hear a garbage truck shunting along the street and someone’s pulsing car radio.
 An impatient taxi pulls up outside number ten.
 An airport fare, luggage tossed in the boot, a goodbye kiss from the dressing-gowned husband.
-On his way back inside, dressing gown gets distracted by the solitary shrub in the front garden.
+As dressing gown heads back inside, he gets distracted by the solitary shrub in the garden.
+Needs pruning.

-Except it isn’t, even though he’s awake now, even though none of this makes sense.
+Except that it isn’t, even though the writer is awake now, even though none of this makes any sense.

 ✽ ✽ ✽